grinfeld/kafka-streams-playground/simple/README.md

         * window is opened every 2 minutes.
 Actually, we don't have late arrival messages, so messages entered inside 2 minute window
     1. With TimeExtractor (window size: 2 minutes) - **event time**
-        1. sending message with time extracted older then processing time
+        1. sending message with time extracted early then processing time
             * opened window with 2 minute boundary and calculates aggregation (from starting)
-        1. sending message with time extracted older then processing time and inside the window boundaries, but at time (processing) less then 2 minutes after window created
+        1. sending message with time extracted early then processing time and inside the window boundaries, but at time (processing) less then 2 minutes after window created
             * message inserted in the created window and calculates aggregation (continues previous calculation)
-        1. sending message with time extracted older then processing time and inside the window boundaries, but at time (processing) greater then 2 minutes after window created
+        1. sending message with time extracted early then processing time and inside the window boundaries, but at time (processing) greater then 2 minutes after window created
             * message inserted in the created window and calculates aggregation